hedongyan/awesome-causality-identification/README.md

 # Motivation

 The motivation to create this repository at Janurary of 2022 and rewrite the identification code is that existed causal package can not implement the complete identification algorithms of Ilya Shpitser correctly, including [CausalEffect](https://github.com/santikka/causaleffect)(Santtu Tikka), [CausalML](https://causalml.readthedocs.io/en/latest/about.html)(Uber), [Ananke](https://ananke.readthedocs.io/en/latest/)(Ilya Shpitser), [dowhy](https://github.com/py-why/dowhy)(Microsoft), [CEE](https://github.com/L-F-Z/CEE)(Fengzhi Li), [Dagitty](https://www.dagitty.net/)(Johannes Textor), [YLearn](https://github.com/DataCanvasIO/YLearn)(CSDN).
-If I did not implement it, I can not identify the graph automaticlly in my following works.

 1. CausalEffect.
 The understanding of causaleffect of line 7 of ID algorithm is wrong in their [paper](https://www.jstatsoft.org/article/view/v076i12/0).

 2. CEE.
 The understanding of CEE of line 6 of ID algorithm is wrong.
-It confused the fixed value v and variable V. And I got a wrong result after I run the program.
+It confused the fixed value v and variable V. And got a wrong result after run the program.

 3. Dowhy.
-I did not find complete ID and IDC algorithm in their source code after searching in their source code.
+Did not find complete ID and IDC algorithm in their source code after searching in their source code.

 4. Ananke.
 They use fixing operation in nest forms and do not give final expression.